-Much of the data that we use is obtained through integrations with third-party data suppliers.
+Much of the data that we use is obtained through integrations with third parties.
 We are dependent upon our ability to obtain necessary data licenses on commercially reasonable terms.
-We could suffer material adverse consequences if we were unable to obtain data through our integrations with data suppliers.
+We could suffer material adverse consequences if we were unable to obtain data through our integrations with third parties, including inventory and data suppliers.
 Our ability to serve particular customers is also enhanced when such customers upload their own first-party data.
-Our operation of our platform and access to data could be negatively affected if, due to legal, contractual, privacy, reputational, market optics, competition or other economic concerns, third parties cease entering into data integration agreements with us or customers cease uploading their data to our platform.
-Additionally, we could terminate relationships with our data suppliers if they fail to adhere to our data quality and privacy standards.
+Our operation of our platform and access to data could be negatively affected if, due to legal, contractual, privacy, reputational, market optics, competition or other economic concerns, third parties cease entering into integration agreements with us or customers cease uploading their data to our platform.

+Additionally, we could terminate relationships with our third party partners, including inventory or data suppliers, if they fail to adhere to our data quality and privacy standards.